Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/10-educator-pipeline/program-diversity/mapping-guidance.md

 ### Field Information

-* API Resource / Entity Name - The entity within the model that will be mapped.
+* **API Resource / Entity Name** - The entity within the model that will be mapped.
-* Ed-Fi Field Name - The name of the field within the entity.
+* **Ed-Fi Field Name** - The name of the field within the entity.
 Only required fields are shown, for a list all fields within an entity, see the [Data Handbook - Ed-Fi + EPDM](https://edfidocs.blob.core.windows.net/$web/handbook/tpdm-v1.0/Index.html).
-* Ed-Fi Description - What this field represents.
+* **Ed-Fi Description** - What this field represents.
-* Ed-Fi  Data Type - The type of data expected for that field, including the length of the field if appropriate.
+* **Ed-Fi  Data Type** - The type of data expected for that field, including the length of the field if appropriate.
 Reference types refer to other Ed-Fi entities that would need to be created prior to loading this data.
 Descriptor data types are similar to enumerations and the default values provided by Ed-Fi are listed below the data mapping rows.
-* Other comment - A space for more description of the field.
+* **Other comment** - A space for more description of the field.
 This is also used to signal the key of a reference type if not clear.

 ### Mapping Information

-* CSV File - The name of the file provided from the EPP that will contain this data.
+* **CSV File.** The name of the file provided from the EPP that will contain this data.
-* CSV File / Field Mapping - The field with the CSV that that will map to this field.
+* **CSV File / Field Mapping.** The field with the CSV that will map to this field.
-* Sample - A sample output from the field.
+* **Sample.** A sample output from the field.
-* Mapping Logic - Any logic need to get the data from source to destination (i.e. if two fields need to be concatenated).
+* **Mapping Logic.** Any logic needed to get the data from source to destination (e.g., if two fields need to be concatenated).
-* Actual Static Values - In some cases the EPP might not have the data to represent the field, in these cases the field can be defaulted to a static value.
+* **Actual Static Values.** In some cases, the EPP might not have the data to represent the field.
+In these cases, the field can be defaulted to a static value.
-* Descriptor Mapping - How to map EPP values into provided descriptors.
+* **Descriptor Mapping.** How to map EPP values into provided descriptors.
 If the default descriptor values are not sufficient, descriptors within Ed-Fi can be added.

 ## EducatorPreparationPrograms